-- 23.1 If reasonably possible, a boat not racing shall not interfere with a boat that is racing. - 23.2 Except when sailing her proper course, a boat shall not interfere with a boat taking a penalty or sailing on another leg.
+- 23.1 If reasonably possible, a boat not racing shall not interfere with a boat that is racing. - A boat shall not change course if her only purpose is to interfere with a boat making a penalty turn or one on another leg or lap of the course.
+Except when sailing her proper course, a boat shall not interfere with a boat taking a penalty or sailing on another leg.